gondoni/moon42/README.md

 You can login with usernames and passwords of the user table stored in the MySQL database.
 Example usernames: 'nferi', 'kvili', 'totto', with the same password: 'pwd'.

 3. After login, visit these websites for the specified GET requests:
-* [http://localhost:8080/projects](http://localhost:8080/projects) - it gives JSON objects with projects of your user
+* [http://localhost:8080/projects](http://localhost:8080/projects) - it gives JSON objects with projects of the signed in user
-* [http://localhost:8080/tasks](http://localhost:8080/tasks) - it gives JSON objects with tasks of your user
+* [http://localhost:8080/tasks](http://localhost:8080/tasks) - it gives JSON objects with tasks of the signed in user
-* [http://localhost:8080/fulfillments](http://localhost:8080/fulfillments) - it gives JSON objects with fulfillments of your user
+* [http://localhost:8080/fulfillments](http://localhost:8080/fulfillments) - it gives JSON objects with fulfillments of the signed in user

 4. Testing POST requests you need to use, for example [Postman](https://www.postman.com/)
 * To login send a POST request, with body containing username and password as form-data keys and values: